LogeshG5/silverbullet-excalidraw/README.md

 In the editor, type the name of the diagram e.g., `flowchart.excalidraw.svg`, select it and run `Excalidraw: Create diagram` command.

-Draw.io editor will open.
-Make your changes and click save.
+Excalidraw editor will open.
+Make your changes and it is automatically saved.
+Once done close the editor and refresh the page.

 Note: You will have to refresh the page to view the updates.